smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_ZH.md

     spatial_geographic:
       description: 'This property refers to a geographical area covered by the Catalogue'
       items:
-        description: 'Geoproperty.
+        description: 'GeoProperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
         oneOf: *cataloguedcat-ap_-_properties_-_spatial_geographic_-_items_-_oneof
       type: array
       x-ngsi:
         model: dct:spatial
-        type: Geoproperty
+        type: GeoProperty
     themes:
       description: 'This property refers to a knowledge organization system used to classify the Catalogue''s Datasets.'
       items: